Intro to Japanese Honorifics

 However, you may have noticed that there are times when Japanese people drop the honorifics in some conversations.
 So when should you add honorifics and when shouldn’t you?
 Here are a few rules to follow.

 When Not to Use Japanese Honorific Suffixes

-Second, in the case of referring to a third-person, you can drop honorifics when referring to a non-family member in a conversation with your own family, or when referring to a member of your company to a customer or someone from another company.
-In a word, you should use honorifics except for when you refer to a member of the in-group while talking to someone outside the group.
-This is called “uchi–soto (in-group/out-group) distinction”.
-This will be further discussed in the Japanese Honorific at work below.
+When referring to a third person, you can drop honorifics if referring to a family member in a conversation with someone outside of the family or when referring to a member of your company to a customer or someone from another company.

 Also, nowadays, some people of younger generations prefer to be referred to without an honorific even when they just knew each other.

 Honorific suffixes are a part of Japanese Keigo (honorific system).
 When it comes to Keigo, one of the most important things to learn about is Uchi-Soto consciousness in Japanese, which can help you get a better grasp on honorific suffixes and other things related to politeness levels!

 Uchi (inside) literally means inside, and Soto means outside, but don’t just take them literally.
 Their actual implications are us and them in English, emphasizing the boundaries between human relationships.
 In Japanese, when you speak to someone identified as Uchi (us) in your mind, you can use 君 (kun), ちゃん (chan), etc. Conversely, if you talk to someone identified as Soto (them), you can use さん (san) and other polite suffixes.